We Can’t Talk Without Arguing: How to Stop Fighting All the Time

-Here are four simple tips to help you begin shifting away from a cycle of arguing:
+Here are five simple tips to help you begin shifting away from a cycle of arguing:

-- Be mindful – think about how and where you spend your time
+- Explore being mindful – think about what you need and where you spend time

-- Learn something new about the process of falling in love.
-If a partnership has been painful for a long time, a couple may need something like a roadmap to help get back to the feeling of love.
+- Think about ways to be emotionally available – Learn something new about love and being emotionally present.
+If a partnership has been painful for a long time, a couple may need something like helpful tips to explore your emotional attachment style.